-Depending on how much you have a budget for advertising, you can develop different ways of spending your marketing budget.
+Depending on how much you have budgeted for advertising, you can develop different ways of spending your marketing budget.
 You can decide to use the money to buy ad space or place banners in different places so that you could drive a lot of traffic to your website.
-Or, you can also use your marketing budget to do some pay-per-click advertising campaign so that you could direct huge traffic to your site.
+Or, you can also use your marketing budget to do some pay-per-click advertising campaigns so that you could direct huge traffic to your site.

 Therefore, before you start spending your budget on PPC campaigns, ensure that you have done your research.
 Do not rely on hearsay and trust anyone who tells you that you can get a lot of traffic to your site using PPC.
 It just does not work that way.
 It may take you a couple of months to notice any difference, but it will be worth the wait.

 Not leveraging PR as part of your marketing mix.